UsingEnglish.com

 • Were enough of them there last night?

-"Enough" can be used before an infinitive to express adequacy or insufficiency.
-For example:
+"Enough" can be used before an infinitive to express adequacy or insufficiency, providing additional clarity about whether something meets the necessary criteria for action.

 • They don't have enough to eat.